Ryan Coleman

-Ryan Coleman (born January 14, 1991 in Lodi, California) is an American actor, producer, singer, songwriter, producer, and comedian from the Nickelodeon series All That.
+Ryan Coleman (born January 14, 1991) is an American actor, producer, singer, songwriter, producer, and comedian from the Nickelodeon series All That.
 He was originally the runner up in R U All That?: Nickelodeon's Search for the Funniest Kid in America only losing to Christina Kirkman.
-Ryan replaced Jamie Lynn Spears after she left the show to star on Zoey 101.
-He finished out Season 9 with the cast and remained a cast member for Season 10 until "All That" was canceled.
-After "All That" ended Ryan Coleman took a break from acting to focus on school.
-He graduated from Cesar Chavez High School in Stockton, California in 2009 and he's working on his music and comedy acts.
-Ryan Coleman was in a band called Monomaniac from 2012 to 2015 in which he worked with acts such as MGK, Kehlani, Post Mahlone, Raekwon, KYLE, Towkio and many more.
-As a guitarist/bassist, he co-wrote the song "Written In Stone" for the Robert Glasper Experiment with Jahi Sundance and collaborated with Jaden Smith heavily on SYRE: The Electric Album.
+Ryan replaced Bryan Hearne and Jamie Lynn Spears after she left the show to star on Zoey 101.
+He finished out Season 9 with the cast and remained a cast member for Season 10 until All That was canceled.
+After All That ended, Ryan Coleman took a break from acting to focus on school.
+He graduated from Cesar Chavez High School in Stockton, California, in 2009 and he is working on his music and comedy acts.
+Ryan Coleman was in a band called Monomaniac from 2012 to 2015 in which he worked with acts such as MGK, Kehlani, Post Malone, Raekwon, KYLE, Towkio and many more.
+As a guitarist/bassist, he co-wrote the song "Written in Stone" for the Robert Glasper Experiment with Jahi Sundance and collaborated with Jaden Smith heavily on SYRE: The Electric Album.
 He released his debut solo EP, "Skippers" in October 2018 under the moniker Colt Coleman.